How Much Water Should I Drink During Pregnancy?

 The treatment for mild dehydration is to increase oral fluid intake.
 Moderate to severe dehydration requires the administration of IV fluids with electrolytes, including sodium and magnesium.

-Beverages: skim milk, fruit juice, sparkling water, tea (non-caffeinated), smoothies, and soup.
-If you choose to drink juice make sure if does not contain too much sugar or artificial sweetener.
+Drinks: Fruit juice, sparkling water, tea (non-caffeinated), milk, and smoothies.
+If you choose to drink juice, make sure it is 100% juice.

-Foods: fruits and vegetables, especially watermelon, cantaloupe, oranges, berries, lettuce, cucumbers, squash, and celery.
+Foods: Fruits and vegetables (especially watermelon, cantaloupe, oranges, berries, lettuce, cucumbers, squash, and celery), soups, broths, and popsicles.

 1. Coffee and other caffeinated beverages, like energy drinks.
 This is because caffeine has a diuretic effect, causing you to urinate more (which can lead to dehydration).
-ACOG recommends no more than 200 mg of caffeine per day while pregnant, which is the equivalent of one 12 oz. cup of regular coffee.
+Please note that some organizations like the ACOG recommend that if pregnant people choose to consume caffeine, they should take care to consume no more than 200 mg of caffeine per day (which is the equivalent of one 12 oz. cup of regular coffee).

-It’s dangerous to drink too much water while pregnant because overhydration can lead to hyponatremia (a low sodium level) and deficiencies of other important electrolytes, like potassium and magnesium.
+We’ve been talking about the importance of staying hydrated while pregnant, but keep in mind: it’s dangerous to drink too much water while pregnant, too.
+This is because truly excessive overhydration can lead to hyponatremia (a low sodium level) and deficiencies of other important electrolytes, like potassium and magnesium.
 Electrolyte imbalances can cause neurologic problems, including seizures, and even death.
-It’s especially dangerous to consume excessive water during labor as newborns are at risk of developing dangerous electrolyte abnormalities from their mothers’ overhydration.
+It’s especially dangerous to consume excessive water during labor, as newborns are at risk of developing dangerous electrolyte abnormalities from their mothers’ overhydration.
 Warning signs of overhydration include headaches, vomiting, and muscle weakness.

-You will need to make sure that your city’s tap water is safe before you drink it, as some tap water is contaminated with heavy metals including lead, mercury, and arsenic.
-If in doubt, make sure to drink only filtered or purified water, or purchase bottled water to drink.
+Most of the time, tap water is safe to drink during pregnancy.
+Check to make sure your city’s tap water is safe before you drink it, as some tap water is contaminated with heavy metals including lead, mercury, and arsenic.
+If in doubt, make sure to drink only filtered or purified water, or purchase bottled water to drink while you are pregnant.

-In conclusion, drinking enough fluids to stay hydrated is one of the best (and easiest) things you can do to ensure a healthy pregnancy.
-Listen to your body's cues – if you feel thirsty or notice the color of your urine is darker than normal, take a few minutes to fill up a glass of ice-cold water and enjoy!
+Remember, drinking enough fluids to stay hydrated is one of the best (and easiest) things you can do to ensure a healthy pregnancy.
+Listen to your body's cues, mama!
+If you feel thirsty or notice the color of your urine is darker than normal, take a few minutes to fill up a glass of ice-cold water and enjoy!

 About the Author